An SEO Strategy for Startups: How to Compete in 2022

 The second task is keyword clustering.
 It’s the process of grouping keywords with a similar search intent to use them in clusters in your content.
 This allows you to encompass more queries (i.e. get more ranking opportunities) and renders your website authoritative.

 For both tasks, you can use the SE Ranking Keyword Research tool.
 Get insight into keyword difficulty, related queries, clustering, and semantically related keywords to figure out which key terms to start out with to optimize the website.
+If you are not sure where to start, consider hiring an SEO consulting agency to jumpstart your research and strategy.

 3. Local Search Listings